-Summarizing, when $p<d$, a sufficient condition for the existence of an extension operator for Sobolev functions taking values in a sufficiently smooth compact manifold $N$ without boundary is that \(N\) is \(\lfloor p-1\rfloor\)-connected.
-On the other hand, we cannot provide a satisfactory answer about the existence of an extension operator if $N$ is not \(\lfloor p-1\rfloor\)-connected, and in general, the problem of devising necessary conditions for the existence of an extension operator as in \eqref{eq:intro_ex_op}--\eqref{eq:intro_bounds_grad_lp} is at the moment mostly open.
+Summarizing, when $p<d$, a sufficient condition for the existence of extensions for Sobolev functions taking values in a sufficiently smooth compact manifold $N$ without boundary is that \(N\) is \(\lfloor p-1\rfloor\)-connected.
+On the other hand, we cannot provide a satisfactory answer about the existence of an extension if $N$ is not \(\lfloor p-1\rfloor\)-connected, and in general, the problem of devising necessary conditions for the existence of extensions as in \eqref{eq:intro_bounds_lp}--\eqref{eq:intro_bounds_grad_lp} is at the moment mostly open.
 Here, we contribute to its understanding in Section~\ref{sec:conn_trace} by analyzing the extension problem in the simpler case of a single constituting cell, and by thoroughly checking the conditions that arise from the study of the surjectivity of the trace operator for Sobolev functions between two compact Riemannian manifolds, both for the cases $p\ge d$ (see Proposition~\ref{prop:gen_nec_cond}) and $p<d$ (see Propositions~\ref{prop:gen_nec_cond_smallp} and \ref{prop:case2.2}).

 Several works have already been devoted to the problem of finding sufficient and necessary conditions for the surjectivity of the trace operator for Sobolev maps between a manifold with boundary and a given target manifold $N$ (cf.\ \cite{HaLi87, BeDe95, Be14, MiVS21, MaVS23, VS24}).
 In the case $p<d$, the assumption that $N$ is $\lfloor p-1 \rfloor$-connected plays a pivotal role: it is now well-known that $\lfloor p-1 \rfloor$-connectedness guarantees that the trace operator is surjective (see \cite{HaLi87}).
 On the other hand, the recent preprint \cite{VS24} suggests that, when \(p<d\), a sufficient and necessary condition for the surjectivity of the trace operator that is weaker than \(\lfloor p-1\rfloor\)-connectedness can be devised.
 When \(p>d\), it follows from the Sobolev embeddings that the surjectivity of the Sobolev trace operator is equivalent to the same property in the space of continuous functions.
 It turns out that the same holds true for the critical case \(p=d\) (see \cite[Theorems~1 and 2]{BeDe95}).
 The extension problem for continuous functions has been extensively studied in the context of algebraic topology, and for further reading on this point we refer the reader to the monographs \cite{Hu59,Ha02}.